-On 16 January 1961 twelve-year-old Linda Smith left her Great Aunt’s house in Earls Colne, Essex to go to the newsagents.
+On 16 January 1961, 12-year-old Linda Smith left her great aunt’s house in the Essex village of Earls Colne to go to the newsagents.
 She did this errand most days and it would normally take her approx 15 minutes for the round trip.

 She was seen by a number of people as she made her way down Burrows Road to the local newsagents.
 Linda was also seen looking through the newsagent’s window, but she didn’t actually enter the shop.